Geometric composition in quilted Floer theory: Introduction

-The assumptions (1) are needed to avoid bubbling in various moduli spaces.
-The assumptions (2) on the other hand are to ensure that the action functional on the relevant path spaces are single valued which ensures that Floer differential squares to zero.
+is single valued (on any of its path components) which ensures that the Floer differential squares to zero.
 These assumptions are already required for the Floer cohomology groups considered above to be well-defined.
 One could replace them with assumptions of similar nature but not dispose of them altogether.

 The analogous result under positive monotonicity assumptions was proved earlier by Wehrheim and Woodward in \cite{WW}.
 The difficulty in extending their proof to our setting is the fact that the strip shrinking argument in \cite{WW} might give rise to certain {\it figure-eight bubbles} for which no removal of singularities is known.
 Our proof of the theorem above does not involve strip shrinking and does not give rise to figure-eight bubbles.
 Applying the idea used for the proof of Theorem \ref{isomorphism}, we will give an alternative proof of the positive monotone case considered in \cite{WW}.